iggyzap/paintshop/README.md

 ```

-# A solution of paintshop problem is following (this one uses exhaustive search):
+# A solution of paintshop problem is following (this one uses depth-first search):
 1. Consider that we generate bounded stream of potential solutions, that will record a singular combination of colours,
     per variant of customer's preference.
 1. A resulting solution will have a seen-by of users, so user's input will be only selected once.